UMKC is not currently accepting students into this program.

-- To present a solo recital that is correct technically and artistically convincing.
+- Present a solo recital that is correct technically and artistically convincing.

-- To demonstrate an understanding of (and be able to communicate about) the historical and analytical components of music.
+- Demonstrate an understanding of (and be able to communicate about) the historical and analytical components of music.

-- To develop the diverse skills required for successful careers or continued education as performing and teaching musicians.
+- Develop the diverse skills required for successful careers or continued education as performing and teaching musicians.